heartofmiriam/heartofmiriam/README.md

   ❥the academic history and theoretical frameworks prevalent in Germany from the early 1800s through World War Two; Eastern European and German Jewish history<br>
   ❥the study of reception history concerning the genesis of the "Bible" and its manifold translations, interpretations, and adaptations<br>
   ❥exploration of Marxist, Materialist, and Radical feminist theories<br>
-  ❥the field of Women's liberation theology<br>
+  ❥the field of Women's liberation theology and theory<br>
   ❥investigations into childist theology and children's liberation theory/theology<br>
   ❥the intersection of leftist theories with religious studies<br>
   ❥finally, the domain of Miriamic Studies.<br>